You are currently viewing Diabetes Mellitus: Causes, Signs, and Management Strategies

 Professor Jean Claude Mbanya, a leading Cameroonian endocrinologist and past president of the International Diabetes Federation (IDF), emphasizes the need for culturally contextual prevention strategies in Africa, where urbanization and dietary shifts are accelerating diabetes incidence: Jean Claude Mbanya – IDF

-Understanding the Difference: Type 1 vs. Type 2 Diabetes
+Type 1 vs. Type 2 Diabetes Mellitus

-Doctors often diagnose Type 1 diabetes in children and adolescents.
+Doctors often diagnose type 1 diabetes in children and adolescents.
 This autoimmune condition requires lifelong insulin therapy.

 Type 2 diabetes is usually diagnosed in adults, involves insulin resistance, and is often preventable or manageable with lifestyle changes.
 Alarmingly, younger populations are increasingly being diagnosed due to rising obesity rates.

-Recognizing the Early Symptoms of Diabetes
+Early Symptoms of Diabetes Mellitus

 Symptoms of diabetes can be subtle or mistaken for other conditions.
 Common early warning signs include: